 Another important tip that’s crucial for you to keep in mind is that your solution should be easy to use for both — tech-savvy users and those who are not.
 That means, the navigation should be intuitive and designed in a logical way.

 For example, you might want to provide a hamburger menu with all the key pages your users might be interested in.
-Alternatively, a top or bottom navigation can be a good fit, too, so that people can easily switch between the app areas they need.
+Alternatively, top or bottom navigation can be a good fit, too, so that people can easily switch between the app areas they need.

 In short, there are many ways to design an intuitive UI and deliver a smooth user experience.
 It just depends on the goals you’re trying to achieve.